Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 Slow recovery does not mean failure.

-It often means the system is rebuilding more deeply and sustainably.
+It often means the system is rebuilding deeply.

 Reframing Burnout Recovery